 Sex Education Justice

-Forward Together's youth programs are working on a Sex Education Justice in Oakland Unified School District campaign.
-This past spring our youth participants led a Youth Participatory Action Research project to assess the state of sex education in Oakland high schools.
-It involved collecting over 500 surveys from students of widely representative ages and races and surveying three of the big high schools as well as the smaller charter, continuation, and alternative high schools.
-They also conducted focus groups with youth from different youth organizations to get more in-depth information about the sex education young people what to see in their schools.
+In spring 2011, Forward Together Youthled a Youth Participatory Action Research project to assess the state of sex education in Oakland high schools.
+We collected over 500 surveys from students of widely representative ages and races and surveying three of the big high schools as well as the smaller charter, continuation, and alternative high schools.
+We conducted focus groups with youth from different youth organizations to get more in-depth information about the sex education young people what to see in their schools.

 We found that overwhelmingly, students are not receiving any sex education in their classrooms, but feel that comprehensive sex education is important to their lives.
 We created a report to share our findings, which can be found here.